Nooowin/LoL-pro-analysis/README.md

-# League of Legends Pro Player: Pro Player Analytics
+# League of Legends: Pro Player Analytics
 Final Project for DSC80